 Caries is often skewed in society, most kids and young have little to no caries, whereas a small group have a large portion of total caries.
 Things that can affect this is socio-economic conditions as education level, economy and ethnic affiliation.

 How does caries happen?

 Caries often occurs where plaque is left in the tooth over time, like in the molars’ nooks and crannies, between the tooth, or along the gum line.
+The bacteria eats away on the enamel leading to a hole in the tooth.
 The saliva is our natural caries protection.
 Saliva neutralizes the acid within one to two hours after a meal.
 If the saliva contains fluoride the acid is neutralized ten times faster.

 Caries starts as a small white spot on the tooth’s enamel.
 Systematic removal of plaque and brushing or rinsing with fluoride could stop the development of caries at this stage.
 If the development continues the enamel will be broken down, making the tooth’s surface less glossy and a small cavity appears.
 The bacteria will in this case continue into the dentin.
 Since the dentin has a different structure than the enamel this next stage often goes much faster.

 The whole process of developing caries might happen painlessly, but the tooth might also feel more sensitive when chewing hot, cold, sour or sweet foods.
 If the caries attack is not treated the cavity will eventually keep going into the nerve and the root/ pulp.
 This kind of inflammation will be painful and last until the tooth is treated.
 If the cavity has reached the tooth root, you will have to get a root canal filling, where the inflamed tooth root is cleaned out and filled.